Ulipristal acetate: Uterine fibroids

 Ulipristal acetate is used for pre-operative treatment of moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
 The use of ulipristal acetate to treat fibroids was suspended in the European Union in March 2020.

 In November 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended that ulipristal acetate be used only to treat uterine fibroids in premenopausal women for whom surgical procedures (including uterine fibroid embolization) are not appropriate or have not worked.
 In addition, the committee stated that ulipristal acetate must not be used for controlling symptoms of uterine fibroids while awaiting surgical treatment.

 Treatment of uterine fibroids with ulipristal acetate for 13 weeks effectively controlled excessive bleeding due to uterine fibroids and reduced the size of the fibroids.

 Two intermittent 3-months treatment courses of ulipristal acetate 10 mg resulted in amenorrhea at the end of the first treatment course in 79.5%, at the end of the second course in 88.5% of subjects.
 Mean myoma volume reduction observed during the first treatment course (−41.9%) was maintained during the second one (−43.7%).
 After two to four 3-months courses of treatment, UPA-treated fibroids shown about -70% in volume reduction.

 Volume reduction of uterine fibroid induced by ulipristal acetate was tentatively explained by the combination of multifactorial events involving control of proliferation of the tumor cells, induction of apoptosis and remodeling of the extracellular matrix under the action of matrix metalloproteinases.

 In May 2018, the European Medicines Agency (EMA) recommended measures to minimize the risk of rare but serious liver injury with ulipristal, including contraindication in women with known liver problems; liver tests before, during and after stopping treatment; a card for women to inform them about the need for liver monitoring and to contact their doctor should they develop symptoms of liver injury.
 In addition, use of the medicine for more than one treatment course has been restricted to women who are not eligible for surgery.

+There is currently no consistent or convincing evidence that ulipristal acetate at the emergency contraceptive dose causes clinically meaningful changes in endometrial gene expression that would affect endometrial receptivity or prevent implantation.
+There is limited but emerging evidence suggesting ulipristal acetate (UPA) is associated with favorable pregnancy outcomes—including successful full-term pregnancies—when used to treat uterine fibroids in women with prior miscarriage history.

+Abortion

+A 2025 preliminary clinical study on 133 pregnant women indicated the possibility that ulipristal acetate, at a substantially higher dose than used for contraception and combined with misoprostol, could be used as a more widely available and similarly effective substitute for the abortifacient mifepristone.